 Legal certificate for Child Support agreements

-A legal practitioner is required to complete a legal certificate to verify the parents received legal advice before entering into a binding agreement for Child Support.
+A legal practitioner is required to complete a Legal certificate form (CS4137) to verify the parents received legal advice before entering into a binding agreement for Child Support.

 This is the annexure to a binding agreement, as required by the Australian Department of Human Services under Section 80C of the Child Support (Assessment) Act 1989.

 The Child Support Guide